Eligibility for Athletics and Co-Curricular Activities

 Students are elected each spring to serve on the Regional Student Advisory Council of the Massachusetts Board of Elementary and Secondary Education.
 This group meets monthly to discuss students’ concerns in the Southeast region of Massachusetts.
 Some of these concerns are then referred to the State Student Advisory Council, one of whose members sits on the State Board of Elementary and Secondary Education.

 Students are elected from each class to serve as student members of the School Council.
-These students meet monthly with parent, faculty and community representatives to deal with budget review, curriculum and other issues of concern to the high school.
+These students meet monthly with parent, guardian, faculty and community representatives to deal with budget review, curriculum and other issues of concern to the high school.
 The School Council is responsible for assisting with the development of a school improvement plan each year.

 Regulations Regarding School Government